kellylougheed/java-pset1/README.md

 ### 1-3: Password Checker

 Write a program that asks for a user’s password with the Scanner, runs it through a method called `checkPassword`, and then prints the output (true or false).
-The `checkPassword` method should only return true if the user’s password:
+The `checkPassword` method should accept a string as a parameter and only return true if the user’s password:
 *	Is eight or more characters
 *	Contains at least one uppercase and one lowercase letter
 *	Contains at least one number